DataSF/datasf.github.io/_drafts/the-open-data-portals-new-search-experience.md

 ---
-title: "The open data catalog's new search experience"
+title: A new search experience for SF Open Data
 author: jason_lally
 description: "Socrata has been rolling out a new search experience across their customer sites.
 We're happy to announce, we've just gone live with the new search in our data catalog."
 categories: